Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

   Note: While DTUs are still available, Microsoft has introduced a newer vCore-based purchasing model that provides more granular control over resources.

 - **What are vCores?**
-  vCores (virtual cores) are a more granular way to provision and manage computing resources in Azure SQL Database.
+  vCores (virtual Cores) are a more granular way to provision and manage computing resources in Azure SQL Database.
 Each vCore represents a logical CPU core that can be allocated to your database.
 This model provides:
   - More precise control over compute resources
   - Better predictability of performance
   - Easier matching with on-premises workloads